 Subd.
 9. Marketing and communications.
 A commercial self-insurance group's applications, coverage documents, quotations, and all marketing materials must prominently display information indicating that the commercial self-insurance group is a self-insured program, that members are jointly and severally liable for the obligations of the commercial self-insurance group, and that members will be assessed on an individual and proportionate basis for any deficits created by the commercial self-insurance group.

-(b) The commercial self-insurance group shall give notice to the commissioner of any refund.
-Said notice shall be accompanied by a statement from the commercial self-insurer group's certified public accountant certifying that the proposed refund is in compliance with paragraph (a).
+(e) The commercial self-insurance group shall give ten days' prior notice to the commissioner of any refund.
+The notice must be accompanied by a statement from the commercial self-insurer group's certified public accountant certifying that the proposed refund is in compliance with this subdivision.

 Subd.
 12. Satisfaction of fund deficit.
 In the event of a deficit in any fund year, such deficit shall be paid up immediately, either from surplus from a fund year other than the current fund year, or by assessment of the membership.
 The commissioner shall be notified within ten days of any transfer of surplus funds.
 The commissioner, upon finding that a deficit in a fund year has not been satisfied by a transfer of surplus from another fund year, shall order an assessment to be levied on a proportionate basis against the members of the commercial self-insurance group during that fund year sufficient to make up any deficit.

 Subd.
 13. Common claims fund; five-year exception.
 For commercial group self-insurers who have been in existence for five years or more, a level of funding in the common claims fund must be maintained at not less than the greater of either:

 (1) one year's claim losses paid in the most recent year; or

 (2) one-third of the security deposit posted with the Department of Commerce according to section 79A.24, subdivision 2.